Interested in connecting with Converse alumni in your area? Converse Chapters are currently forming across the Southeast!

 Once a group of 10 or more interested alumni have been established, they must hold an event with the purpose of forming a Chapter.
 Selection of leadership (2 Co-Chairs and a Communications/Social Media Chair) must be established and the College notified prior to any social media initiatives being taken.

 - Each Chapter Chair will have a Liaison from the TAPP Committee of the Alumni Board, who serves as a resource for planning and support.

 - Quarterly events are encouraged and no less than two (2) Chapter “get-togethers” shall be held each year.
 See the Event Planning Guidelines section below for suggestions.

 - It is recommended that Chapter events be ‘dutch treat’ as payment is the responsibility of the guests and should be of little or no cost to the participants.

 - Notice of all events should be communicated with the College four (4) to six (6) weeks prior to events.
 Email email@example.com to inform the College of the event and request an electronic list of alumni in the area.

 - Chapters must adhere to the College’s Communication and Social Media Policy. *See the Communications and Social Media Guidelines section below.

 - Chapter year coincides with the College’s fiscal year, July 1-June 30.

 - Chapter activities must be financially self-sustaining.

-- Chapter alumnae sponsorships should not conflict with Annual Fund gift to College.
+- Chapter alumni sponsorships should not conflict with the Annual Fund gift to College.